-I love this activity because it’s fun for the kids and convent for me!
+I love this activity because it’s fun for the kids and convenient for me!
 I take toys and dump them in the bathtub with the kids in bathing suits and hand them sponges with soap.
-Next thing I know, I have happy kids and clean toys!
+The next thing I know, I have happy kids and clean toys!
 You can use your small plastic toys or even big riding toys or large plastic toys like a toy kitchen.

 Grow seeds in your house!
-You can find out how to grow each seed here, and then once they are growing, you can replant them in dirt in your window.
+You can find out how to grow each seed here, and then once they are growing, you can replant them in the dirt on your windowsill.
 You don’t need a garden to have fresh foliage in your home!

 Who remembers those shrinky dink makers?
 You can make them in your own home with hard plastic.
-Take a plastic plate, bowl, or cup and color on it with sharpie markers.
+Color a plastic plate, bowl, or cup with Sharpie markers.
 Bake on low in your oven.
-We did;t have the right plastic and just used a cheap plastic cup, and it still came out fine.
+We didn’t have the right plastic and just used a cheap plastic cup, which still came out fine.
 You can hang them up or string them on a string for a fun necklace or window ornament.

 A fun art project that is also a learning activity.
 Have the kids make an about me book with each page illustrating something about themselves.
 You can use a template like this to make it a little bit easier.

 This is so simple but tons of fun.
 It also helps kids work on their fine motor skills, so it’s a win-win.
 Place water into different containers, and the kids transfer the water back and forth.
-You can do it with larger containers or other transferring utensils to make it more difficult.
+To make it more difficult, you can do it with larger containers or other transferring utensils.

-Anything different is fun and eating breakfast, lunch, or supper on the floor is no exception.
+Anything different is fun; eating breakfast, lunch, or supper on the floor is no exception.
 Take a blanket or tablecloth, spread it out on the floor, and have a nice indoor picnic.
 No ants or winds will ruin this picnic!

 Blow pompoms across the tape or table with straws or Sort pompoms by color using different utensils like tongs or spoons.
 This is an excellent fine motor skill-building exercise.